netarchivesuite/netsearch/netarchive-warcindexvalidationtool/README.md

 The Solr index does not have the correct number of documents!
 File:5147 solr index:5100

-Checking every document... (can takes up to 30 minutes)
+Checking every document... (can takes a few minutes)

 Missing solr document:48477-91-20090610093830-00033-sb-prod-har-005.arc@99229491